 Communication Theory and Applications

-This course is an introduction to the analysis of signals, amplitude and angle modulation, as well as sampling and pulse code modulation techniques.
-Also covered are the principles of digital data communications, emerging digital data communications, probability theory, random processes, and the performance of analog and digital systems in the presence of noise.
-The course includes an introduction to error detection and correction codes.
+The course covers an introduction to the analysis of signals, amplitude (SSB, DSB, QAM) and angle (FM, PM) modulations as well as sampling and pulse code modulation (PCM) techniques.
+Also covered are the principles of digital data communications, probability theory, random processes, and performance of analog and digital systems in the presence of noise.
+The course includes an introduction to information theory and error correction techniques.
 Prerequisites: ELEX 7110

 |2.
 Specialization Electives: (9.0 credits required)||Credits|

 This course gives an overview of data communication.
 The course covers the ISO/OSI seven layer protocol model.
 Emphasis is placed on the role and function of communication protocols, particularly at the physical and data-link layers.
 Students gain an understanding of the various communication protocols that have been defined to create communication environments in which computers can exchange information in an open way.
 Course topics include protocol operation error detection and control, encoding, modulation techniques and data compression.
 Hands on data communication programming and hardware labs are incorporated into the course so that students can master the material.
 Prerequisites: ELEX 7020